ctools/ctools/doc/source/about.rst

 =====

-ctools is a software package developed for the scientific analysis of Cherenkov Telescope Array (CTA) data, as well as data from existing Imaging Air Cherenkov Telescopes (such as H.E.S.S., MAGIC or VERITAS).
+ctools is a software package developed for the scientific analysis of Cherenkov telescope data, such as H.E.S.S., MAGIC, VERITAS or CTA.

 ctools comprises a set of ftools-like binary executables and Python scripts with a command-line interface allowing for interactive step-wise data analysis.